ArshpreetSinghGill/cuda-image-processing/README.md

 This project implements a configurable GPU-accelerated image processing pipeline using CUDA.
 It processes over 100 images from the USC SIPI dataset and applies multiple transformations using custom CUDA kernels.

-Unlike a fixed pipeline, this system supports multiple processing modes through command-line arguments, allowing dynamic selection of different GPU-based operations such as edge detection, histogram equalization, and sharpening.
+The system supports multiple processing modes through command-line arguments, allowing dynamic selection of GPU-based operations such as edge detection, histogram equalization, and sharpening.

 ---

 ## Features

 * Batch processing of 100+ images
-* GPU acceleration using CUDA kernels
+* GPU acceleration using custom CUDA kernels
-* Multiple configurable processing modes:
+* Multiple processing modes:

   * Edge Detection (Grayscale + Blur + Sobel)
   * Histogram Equalization